fourscoreandmore/fourscoreandmore.org/people/MG_bio.md

 title: 'Mark Gotham'
 ---

-MARK GOTHAM is a composer-theorist, the founder-director of [‘Four Score and More’](https://fourscoreandmore.org/), and  [‘Postdoctoral Associate in Computational Music Theory Pedagogy’ at Cornell University](http://music.cornell.edu/mark-gotham) and is a fellow of the [Active Learning Initiative](http://as.cornell.edu/education-innovation).
+MARK GOTHAM is a composer-theorist, the founder-director of [‘Four Score and More’](https://fourscoreandmore.org/), and 'Wissenschaftlicher Mitarbeiter' on the DFG-funded ‘Computergestützte Analyse harmonischer Strukturen’ project (Kleinertz and Müller, principal investigators) at the [Universität des Saarlandes](https://www.uni-saarland.de/en/home.html).

 ## Web Links